 If you're a developer working on translating an app, you most likely internationalized your code in preparation for localization.
-With pseudolocalization, you can verify and test the result of this process before translation begins.
-Once you load your source language files, Transifex can run a "fake" translation for you for free.
+With pseudo-localization, you can verify and test the result of this process before translation begins.
+Once you load your source language files, Transifex can run a "fake" translation for you.

-This "pseudo" translation, has mock-translation of phrases.
+This pseudo-translation is a mock translation of phrases.
 You can load that file and render your app to detect various issues with your code.
 Here are some examples.

-If you see phrases that are in English, you can tell that those phrases were not marked for translation or which were not included in the translation files.
+If you see phrases in English, you can tell that those phrases were not marked for translation or were not included in the translation files.

-If you see phrases in weird characters which should be in English (eg. your app name), those phrases were marked for translation but shouldn't have.
+If you see phrases in weird characters that should be in English (e.g., your app name), those phrases were marked for translation but shouldn't have.

-Pseudo files include Asian glyphs so you can detect problems with your rendering in Asian languages and detect rendered phrases that are too tall and are cropped.
+Pseudo files include Asian glyphs, so you can detect problems with your rendering in Asian languages and detect rendered phrases that are too tall and cropped.

 The pseudo file makes phrases longer by default so you can identify rendered phrases that are too long and wrap them on your display.
 This is especially useful for languages that typically have longer words than English, such as German.